agc93/vortex-common/README.md

   - `getModName(destinationPath: string)`: useful for custom installers, this function will return the original mod name from the installer `destinationPath` parameter.
   - `getModName(mod: IMod)`: wrapper function to return the first valid name attribute from the usual suspects (`customFileName`>`modName`>`logicalFileName`>`name`)
 - `getCategoryName`: returns the actual _name_ of a given category since sometimes the category is just an index.

+> There are many more functions available than these.
+Check [the docs](https://agc93.github.io/vortex-common/) for full details.

 ### Unreal Engine Games